 In fact, this woman invited Matt to her passing out ceremony, which illustrates the high regard in which he’s held by his clients.
 To Matt, these people aren’t just customers – they’re much more than that.

-He said: “To see people grow in confidence as their weight decreases or their muscles grow is a great feeling that I will never grow tired of.
+“To see people grow in confidence as their weight decreases or their muscles grow is a great feeling that I will never grow tired of.

 “A lot of people enter the profession thinking they will be training supermodels, but there is a far greater sense of satisfaction to be had from helping ordinary people feel better about themselves.